ducconit/vue-starter-template/README.md

 Please ensure linting and type checks pass before submitting.

-## Roadmap

-- [ ] Add end-to-end tests with Playwright.
-- [ ] Provide additional layout presets.
-- [ ] Expand Mirage fixtures to cover more use cases.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.